 More recently, Libra has taken legal action to terminate her father’s guardianship.
-She describes it as predatory, and notes the original reason for the guardianship over his person – Mary’s alleged abuse – ended when Mary died by suicide in 2019.
+She describes the guardianship as predatory, and notes the original reason for it, his wife’s alleged abuse, ended when Mary died by suicide in 2019.

-Libra has also charged that the guardian’s fees are excessive and is draining her father’s funds.
+Libra has also charged that the guardian’s fees are excessive and are draining her father’s funds.
 Max’s current guardian billed $598,654 for the 13-month period ending in July 2020.

 Libra has launched a website designed to garner signatures of support for ending her father’s guardianship, and to make the case against predatory guardianships in general.
 The site, www.freepetermax.com states:

 An Urgent Call to Save the Life of Peter Max

 Peter Max – Pop Artist, 84-year-old devoted and loving father, loyal and compassionate friend, Holocaust survivor, animal and human rights advocate, and a victim of Alzheimer’s Disease – is being kept in forced isolation in a predatory guardianship in New York City.
 The guardianship has depleted his hard-earned life’s earnings by over $16 million, with millions being paid, without his permission, to the court-appointed guardians and attorneys who now control all aspects of his life.

 Since 2019, Peter’s family and friends have been privately waging a legal battle to free Peter from his involuntary isolation at the hands of strangers; restore to him his dignity; and allow him to be surrounded by loved ones at the end of his life.
 After more than two years of isolation, Peter’s loved ones fear he is losing his will to live.
 His health has steeply declined; he appears dangerously over-medicated; and his family and friends fear for his life.